jdotcole233/helixchallenge/README.md

 ## Create and seed database

-After the project has been cloned, You can create a database in MySQL and complete the DB configuration in your .env file.
+After the project has been cloned, You can create a database in MySQL and complete the DB configuration in your ```.env``` file.

-- Migration files are located in database/migrations
+- Migration files are located in ```database/migrations```
-- Seeders are located in migrations/seeders
+- Seeders are located in ```migrations/seeders```
-- Factory files are located in database/factoris
+- Factory files are located in ```database/factories```

-The command below creates the database schema.
+The command below creates the database schema programtically using the migration files.
 ```
 php artisan migrate
 ```
-To enable you test the endpoints with applications such as postman use the following command to pre-populate the database.
+To enable you test the endpoints with http simulation applications such as ```postman``` use the following command to pre-populate the database.
 ```
 php artisan db:seed
 ```

 ## find tokens here
-After this command, 2 users will be created in the database.
+After this command: 2 users, 20 products and 10 products attached to each user will be created in your database.
 The users and their generated tokens will be written to laravel.log file
 ```
 find users and tokens in storage/logs/laravel.log
 ```